 - Heat water to 110º – 120º F in a in a medium glass bowl in the microwave.
-Stir in the granulated sugar until it dissolves.
+Stir in one teaspoon granulated sugar until it dissolves.
 Sprinkle the yeast into the water and sugar and allow to sit for about 5 minutes to foam as it proofs.

-- While yeast is proofing, whisk together sugar, salt, and 3 cups of the all-purpose flour in the mixing bowl of your stand mixer.
+- While yeast is proofing, whisk together 1/2 cup sugar, salt, and 3 cups of the all-purpose flour in the mixing bowl of your stand mixer.

 - Pour yeast mixture into the flour, sugar and salt mixture.
 Stir mixture together until all of the flour is well incorporated, being sure to get all of the flour incorporated from the bottom of the bowl.
 Add another cup of flour and stir together until well combined.